Small businesses say they're pulling back on hiring amid tariff uncertainty

 No certainty, no hires

-Ken Giddon, owner of Rothman's, a men's clothing store with three locations across New York, said a lot of company plans and initiatives have "been put on hold," as tariffs wipe away optimism among business owners like himself.
+Ken Giddon, owner of Rothman's, a men's clothing store with roughly 30 employees who work across three locations in New York, said much of his plans have "been put on hold" as tariffs erode confidence.

-Nikki Bravo, owner of Momentum Coffee, a small chain of coffee shops in Chicago said she's also hesitating to bring on new workers.
+Nikki Bravo, owner of Momentum Coffee, a small chain of coffee shops in Chicago, is also hesitant to bring on new workers.
 Bravo employs 12 people across five locations, a number that usually swells to more than 20 in the summertime, she said.
-In addition to hiring seasoned workers, Bravo typically likes to give opportunities to people who have trouble finding employment, either because they're inexperienced, or for other reasons.
-She's had to pull back on that initiative too, though.
+In addition to hiring seasoned workers, Bravo typically likes to give opportunities to people who have trouble finding employment because they're inexperienced, or for other reasons.

-This year, Bravo plans to hire about eight additional workers to accommodate summer crowds, whereas in years past, she would've brought on up to 13.
-But that is simply unaffordable right now, she said, given how high her other costs, including on coffee and packaging materials, have risen.
+This year, Bravo plans to hire about eight additional workers to accommodate the summer crowds, while in past years she would've brought on up to 13.
+But the jump in her other costs, including on coffee and packaging materials, has put such hiring on ice.

 "It's coffee, so we can't keep putting that off to the customer, because they're only going to spend so much," Bravo told CBS MoneyWatch.
 "So we have to look at other ways to reduce our costs and keep them steady."